Learning Egocentric In-Hand Object Segmentation through Weak Supervision from Human Narrations: Experiments

 \paragraph{Role of different components} In Table \ref{tab:ablations-losses}, we validated the two main components of our architecture by enabling or disabling loss functions for Stage 1 ($\mathcal{L}_\text{NCE}$) and Stage 2 ($\mathcal{L}_I$ and $\mathcal{L}_C$).
 Results highlight that stages can also work in isolation.
 However, end-to-end training that employs both components is crucial for achieving the best performance.

-\paragraph{Pseudo-labels evaluation} In Table \ref{tab:ablations-pseudo-label-generators}, we measured the quality of the pseudo-labels in output from the first stage of our architecture.
-Notice that, to perform this measurement, we require the assumption that narrations are available at inference time.
-Specifically, we reported the results using both SAM and GSAM detectors, comparing the generated pseudo-labels with the final outputs from the second stage.
-As we can notice, the pseudo-labels are overall weaker than the final results.
-This is reasonable, as the role of the second stage is to learn to distill relevant signals from the narration-guided pseudo-labels, which may contain strong noise.
+\paragraph{Pseudo-labels evaluation} In Table \ref{tab:ablations-pseudo-label-generators}, we measured the quality of the pseudo-labels from the first stage of our architecture.
+To perform this measurement, we require the assumption that narrations are available at inference time.
+We reported the results using both SAM and GSAM detectors, comparing the generated pseudo-labels with the final outputs from the second stage.
+The pseudo-labels are overall weaker than the final results: the second stage learns to distill relevant signals from the narration-guided pseudo-labels, which may contain strong noise.

-\paragraph{Qualitative Results} Figure~\ref{fig:qualitative} presents qualitative results of \ours on EPIC-Kitchens (top) and Ego4D (bottom) datasets.
-Our approach successfully segments objects of varying sizes, accurately identifying both large (images 3, 7) and small ones (images 2, 5, 6), demonstrating robustness to scale variations. \ours also handles complex scenes with multiple objects (images 1 and 8) and bimanual interactions (image 3).
+\paragraph{Qualitative Results} Figure~\ref{fig:qualitative} presents qualitative results.
+Our approach successfully segments objects of varying sizes, identifying both large (image 3) and small ones (image 2), demonstrating robustness to scale variations. \ours also handles complex scenes with multiple objects (image 1) and bimanual interactions (image 3).
 In the fourth image, \ours mistakenly identifies a non-interacted object, showing that distinguishing between interacted and nearby objects remains challenging.
+In the Appendix, we also report qualitative results for pseudo-labels.